Facts Fight Fentanyl

 The Challenge

 Opioid overdose is the leading cause of death for Californians ages 25–54, with fentanyl involved in most cases.
-But many people still saw the danger as something that affected “others” — the unhoused or those using “hard drugs.”
-Instead of relying on fear, Facts Fight Fentanyl gives people the confidence, language, and tools to talk about the crisis in an approachable, empowering way.
+Yet many people still saw the danger as something that affected “others” — the unhoused or those using “hard drugs.”
+Instead of relying on fear, Facts Fight Fentanyl aimed to give people the confidence, language, and tools to talk about the crisis in an approachable, empowering way.

 Approach

-Duncan Channon’s campaign for the California Department of Public Health tackles the fentanyl crisis by replacing stigma and misconceptions with simple, actionable facts, delivered through a fully integrated effort — TV, digital, social, and out-of-home.
+Duncan Channon’s campaign for the California Department of Public Health replaced stigma and misconceptions with simple, actionable facts delivered through a fully integrated effort — TV, digital, social, and out-of-home.

-The stark, stripped-down design system lets the lifesaving information stand front and center: just the facts, in black and white.
+A stark, stripped-down design system let lifesaving information stand front and center: just the facts, in black and white.
+Supporting photography and product studio imagery were developed to work in tandem with the typography-led system — balancing human context with clarity and urgency.

 Conceptual illustrations by Carlo Giambarresi show the different signs of an opioid overdose.
 They were used on the landing page (along with text that explained each).